API

 The smart way to access your OOH audience data.
 No spreadsheets.
 No waiting.
 Just plug in and go.

-The Data Jam API puts your live footfall, impressions, dwell time, and visitor data right where you need it.
+The Data Jam API puts your live impressions, movement data, dwell time, and visitor analytics right where you need it.
 Pull it into your dashboards, feed it to your BI tools, automate your reporting - whatever works for you.
 Your JamBoxes are already doing the hard work.
 Now make that data work harder.

-What's New in 2026: Fresh documentation.
+What's New: Interactive API sandbox - test live API calls right in your browser.
+Fresh documentation.
 Clean examples.
-Everything you need to get jamming.
 Plus - Data Jam PULSE predictive analytics is on the way.

 Contents